-Lesson Title: Consonant Clusters Theme: Listening and Speaking Lesson Number: L1-L042 Class: SSS 1 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Identify and pronounce consonant clusters in words.
-Identify and demonstrate understanding of consonant clusters in initial, medial and end position in words.
-Preparation None
+Lesson Title: Consonant Clusters Theme: Listening a and Speaking Lesson Number: L1-L042 Class: SSS 1 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: 1.
+Identify and pronounce consonant clusters in words.
+2. Identify and demonstrate Preparation None Time.
+40 minutes understanding of consonant clusters in initial, medial and end position in words.